urcsc174/2019-fall-csc174/assignment00-content-prep/instructions.md

 Look at [the professor's example (ZIP)](media/example.zip) to get a feel for what's required.
 Notice, in the Word document there are no headings nor lists.
 It's just plain text.
 And notice the image file is not web-ready - it's way too large.
 (That's okay.
 We'll fix that next week.)

-*Note: if you do not want to make the topic about yourself (recommended) you may make it about someone else ...a famous person perhaps.*
+*Note: if you do not want to make the topic about yourself you may make it about someone else ...a famous person perhaps.*

 This assignment is not graded, but you'll need it to do the next assignment which *is* graded.